Exploring Coke Zero’s Fit in Keto Dieting: Benefits and Cautions

 Yes, this fan favorite is calorie- and carb-free.
 Add a scoop of keto vanilla ice cream for a delicious keto Coke float!

-Is It Safe To Drink Diet Soda Every Day?
+Is It Safe To Drink Diet Beverages Every Day?

-Drinking 1-2 cans of diet soda each day is perfectly safe.
-The amount of artificial sweeteners found in this quantity of diet soda is nowhere near the Acceptable Daily Intake set by governing boards like the FDA.
+Drinking 1-2 cans of diet beverages each day is perfectly safe.
+The amount of artificial sweeteners found in this quantity of diet beverages are nowhere near the Acceptable Daily Intake set by governing boards like the FDA.

 Additionally, research documenting the negative health effects of artificial sweeteners is based on much higher quantities than that found in 1-2 cans.